huydhoang/octobots/README.md

 ---
 ## Warning
 <i>

 I've developed this project to automate fetching data from multiple sources, such as Oracle DBs and MSSQL Server DBs.
 At the time, I had a very tight schedule, only a month or so to implement all the features I could think of.

 That being said, this is a **very untidy codebase** that has a lot of **rooms for improvement**, e.g. no module and class has been written, no docstring inside classes and functions, etc.

 Since I no longer have access to the infrastructure I used to develop, the iteration speed is much slower.
 See `TODOs` section below for current pending tasks.

+Should you have any problem adapting the code to your needs, kindly [open a new issue](https://github.com/huydhoang/octobots/issues) to discuss it with me.

 </i>